Full coverage of the final South Carolina U.S. Senate debate between Senator Lindsey Graham and challenger Jaime Harrison.

 : Graham's opposed the Democratic Covid relief bill, which included funding for police, not necessarily because the bill included funding for the police.[2]

-: Graham uses groups who support Harrison and also support defunding the police to identify Harrison with defunding the police.
+: Graham uses endorsements of Harrison from groups that support defunding the police to imply the endorsements alone confirm his support for defunding the police. more...

 : half truthsee definition - a statement that is essentially true, but lacking critical information and presented as the whole truth.